Rodrigora/devise-verifiable/README.md

 ## Configuration

-DeviseVerifiable adds a configuration variable to devise called `fields_for_verification`.
-You can configure which fields you want to be filled in the verification step:
+DeviseVerifiable adds a configuration variable called `fields_for_verification`.
+It configures which fields will be filled in the verification step:

 ```ruby
 Devise.setup do |config|